Struggling to find energy efficiency funding?

 Because of the age of the building, the hall commissioned an energy assessment to explore ways to reduce energy bills, increase comfort, and cut carbon emissions.
 The assessment suggested several improvements that could lead to a significant 82% drop in carbon emissions per year.

 Since its opening in 2014 Dean Court Community Centre has been at the heart of the local community.
 As the “home” of the Dean Court Community Association (DCCA), it hosts a variety of groups every day, providing a vibrant space for gatherings and activities.
-In 2019, the centre received a free energy efficiency assessment.
-The…
+In 2019, the centre underwent a transformative process with a free…

 Become an energy champion